graphcore/ipu_tensorflow_addons/README.md

 `--test_tag_filters=hw_poplar_test` tells bazel to only run tests tagged as hw tests.

 Note that `--use_ipu_model` and `--ipu_model_tiles` have been omitted from `--test_env=TF_POPLAR_FLAGS`.

+## Licensing

+Copyright (c) 2021 Graphcore Ltd. All Rights Reserved.

+The code in this repository is licensed under the Apache License 2.0, see the [LICENSE.txt](LICENSE.txt) file in this directory.

+It contains derived work, see the [LICENSE-3RD-PARTY.txt](LICENSE-3RD-PARTY.txt) file in this directory and the headers in the source code.